rioter00/MAGD487/PortfolioCreationAssignment.md

 **If you have created a portfolio prior to this course, show it to Prof. Hwang, as you may be excused from this assignment.
 If you have a complete portfolio, you will still present on 3/19**
 **If you have completed your portfolio and have show Prof. Hwang, you can start your [project](ProjectPlan.md).
+**If you accomplish at least one item each week, you will have a working version of your portfolio.

 ## Objectives
 + Research effective portfolios